Functor morphing and representations of automorphism groups of modules: Automorphism groups of finite modules as algebraic structures over

-Moreover, if $H\supseteq G_1\oplus F_1$ then it holds that $P''_{G_1}(M)\vv_H^{n,m}P''_{F_1}(M)=\vv_H^{n,m}$.
-The result follows now easily from the third isomorphism theorem applied to the quotient $G_2\oplus F_2/G_1\oplus F_1 = G\oplus F$. \end{proof} \begin{remark} The elements $\vv_F$ appeared first in the work of Knop, under the name correspodences, see \cite{Knop2007}.
+\begin{remark} The elements $\vv_F$ appeared first in the work of Knop, under the name correspodences, see \cite{Knop2007}.
 In the framework of \cite{Knop2007}, one starts with the category $\C_{+1}$, and construct the categories $\Rep(\Aut_R(M))$ and their interpolations, since the category of projective objects in $\C_{+1}$ can be identified with the category $\C$.
-See \S\ref{sec:interpolation} for more details. \end{remark} We finish this section with some specific constructible morphisms.
+See \S\ref{sec:interpolation} for more details. \end{remark} We finish this section with some specific morphisms.
 Let $\alpha:F\to G$ be a natural transformation of functors.
 We write

-If we write $H\subseteq F\oplus G$ for the subfunctor given by $\{(c,\alpha_M(c))\}_{c\in F(M)}$, then $\alpha_* = T_H$.
-Similarly, $\alpha^* = T_H$ if we consider $H$ as a subfunctor of $G\oplus F$ in the obvious way.
-Moreover, a direct calculation shows that if $H\subseteq F\oplus G$ is any functor, and we write $\alpha:H\to F\oplus G\to F$ and $\beta:H\to F\oplus G\to G$ for the composition of the inclusion of $H$ in $F\oplus G$ with the projections onto $F$ and $G$ respectively, then $T_H =\beta_*\alpha^*$.
+If we write $H\subseteq G\oplus F$ for the subfunctor given by $\{(\alpha_M(c),c)\}_{c\in F(M)}$, then $\alpha_* = T_H$.
+Similarly, $\alpha^* = T_H$ if we consider $H$ as a subfunctor of $F\oplus G$ in the obvious way.
+Moreover, a direct calculation shows that if $H\subseteq G\oplus F$ is any functor, and we write $\alpha:H\to G\oplus F\to F$ and $\beta:H\to G\oplus F\to G$ for the composition of the inclusion of $H$ in $G\oplus F$ with the projections onto $F$ and $G$ respectively, then $T_H =\beta_*\alpha^*$.

-The following lemma will be crucial in the proof of the main result of the next section: \begin{lemma} Assume that the square
+The following lemma will be crucial in the proof of the main result of the next section: \begin{lemma} Consider the commutative diagram: